Financial Exploitation of the Elderly in Northern Virginia

 - Telephone scams such as saying the IRS will come to arrest you unless a payment is made for taxes owed.

 Financial exploitation of the elderly and disabled may be by a person known to the victim or financial abuse by a stranger.
+In some cases, it can even occur within marriage.
 If you notice signs such as unpaid bills despite adequate income, checks written to “cash” or in excessive amounts for work around the house, unexplained changes to wills or other estate documents, or unexplained disappearances of cash, your loved one may be a victim of financial exploitation.

 If you believe your loved one is a victim of financial exploitation, we urge you to contact our office to schedule a consultation with an experienced litigator from our firm.
 We will be able to evaluate your situation and give you advice on how best to take legal action and put a stop to exploitation.